datanav/docs/configuration.rst

    * - ``tds_version``
      - String
-     - Version of TDS protocol to use for the driver.
+     - Version of the `TDS protocol <https://en.wikipedia.org/wiki/Tabular_Data_Stream>`_ to use for the driver.
        Note that the default is ``null`` which means it's not set.
 This will tell the database driver to attempt to auto-detect the protocol version, which should work in most cases.
 However, if you experience unknown or general connection errors, you can try to specify the TDS protocol version string manually (typically on the form "7.0", "7.4" etc).
      -
      -